 5 sets of 5 reps with long 3 plus minute rest intervals is a good range to aim for when training for strength.

 The more force developing capabilities you can develop in your muscles of the lower body, core and posterior chain the greater force you will be able to exert into the ground.

-Just be mindful that when you are undertaking a vertical jump program, that you don’t develop strength at the detriment of speed and power development.
+Just be mindful that when you are undertaking a vertical jump training, that you don’t develop strength at the detriment of speed and power development.

-Do I Really Need To Lift Weights To Improve My Vertical?
+Do I Really Need To Lift Weights To Be Able To Jump Higher?

 You may have noticed that popular weightlifting free jump programs such as Vert Shock still produce some amazing jump enhancement results (see video testimonials here) and be thinking “do I really need to lift weights in order to jump higher?”

 The short answer is no, but let me elaborate.

 It is undeniable that muscular strength plays a vital role in jumping.